Beihang University

-Beihang University (BUAA; formerly as Beijing University of Aeronautics and Astronautics) is a public university in Haidian, Beijing, China.
+Beihang University is a public university in Haidian, Beijing, China.
 It is affiliated with the Ministry of Industry and Information Technology.
 The university is part of Project 211, Project 985, and the Double First-Class Construction.

 The school was founded as Beijing Aeronautics College (北京航空学院) in 1952 by the merger of the aerospace engineering departments from eight elite universities at that time, including Peiyang University, Tsinghua University, Xiamen University, Sichuan University, and Chongqing University.
-In April 1988, the school was renamed Beijing University of Aeronautics and Astronautics.
+In April 1988, the school was renamed Beijing University of Aeronautics and Astronautics (BUAA).
 BUAA is dubbed one of the Seven Sons of National Defence.

 Beihang University has 1 national laboratory, 9 national key laboratories (including 4 defense technology key laboratories), 6 national engineering centers and 3 Beijing Advanced Innovation Centers.
 The university has more than 40 research achievements that are the first in China and has won three top national science and technology awards more than 70 times.